m1lt0n/m1lt0n.github.io/_posts/2020-08-27-decorators-in-ruby.markdown

 This approach would work and we can even add it to other classes or remove it from the ```User``` class in the future, if need be.
 Nevertheless, the functionality is added once again to all objects of the ```User``` class.

-Here is where the decorator patterns comes in handy.
+Here is where the decorator pattern comes in handy.
 Simply put, decorator is a class that extends the functionality of an object dynamically.
 Let's see a simple implementation of a decorator:

 {% highlight ruby %}
 class UserDecorator